 In 1755, Lisbon was hit by a devastating earthquake, followed by a tsunami, which killed thousands and destroyed a significant part of the city.

 The city was then rebuilt following a meticulous grid plan, with probably the first examples of earthquake-resistant constructions at a large scale in the world.

-This gave to Lisbon a distinctive layout and color scheme, with the large square facing the river crowning the design.
+This gave Lisbon a distinctive layout and color scheme, with the large square facing the river crowning the design.

 Being one of the oldest cities in the world, diverse people and cultures lived here throughout the centuries.
 That shaped the city of today, a joyful mix of people from all over the world, where its free spirit inhabitants boast an effortless charm, unlike any other city in Portugal!

 Praça do Comércio is Lisbon’s largest square.
 Located near the Tagus River it’s also known as “Terreiro do Paço” due to the Royal Ribeira Palace former location, destroyed during the 1755 earthquake.
-Historically the plaza and the port were the main entrance of wealth in the city, serving both east and west sides of the city.
-Centre to all kinds of historic moments like a king’s assassinations, this equestrian sculpture ostentation display is nowadays the centre of the events and concerts that the mayor of Lisbon offers its inhabitants and visitors.
+Historically the plaza and the port were the main entrance of wealth in the city, serving both the east and west sides of the city.
+Centre to all kinds of historic moments like a king’s assassinations, this equestrian sculpture ostentation display is nowadays the center of the events and concerts that the mayor of Lisbon offers its inhabitants and visitors.